Primary Classroom: Ages 3-Kindergarten

-The math work develops from manipulation of concrete quantities to the eventual use of symbols to represent the concrete.
-The child has many opportunities to manipulate quantities of one to ten, i.e. count, carry, hang, draw, stamp, add, and subtract.
-The child then builds concrete quantities of unites, teens, tens, hundreds, and thousands with beautiful Montessori beads.
+The math work develops from manipulation of concrete quantities and then to the use of symbols to represent the quantity.
+The child has many opportunities to manipulate quantities of one to ten, and then he easily moves into manipulating quantities of two and four digit numbers.

-The language area contains a library of books and vocabulary cards on many subjects with which children can sort, match, and make their own books.
-The area also contains a variety of exercises for writing, alphabetizing, and sorting objects by size, preposition, rhyming and by initial middle and ending phonetic sound.
-When the child is ready, he will begin to build words with the movable alphabet, and be rewarded with the opportunity to read the next book in the series of 80 phonetic readers.
+The language area contains a library of books for relaxed reading.
+There are also many sets of vocabulary cards on many subjects with which the children can match pictures and match words, and then make their own little books.
+The area also contains a variety of exercises for writing, alphabetizing, and sorting objects by rhyming, initial, middle and ending sounds.
+When the child is ready, he will begin to build words with the moveable alphabet, and be rewarded with the opportunity to read sets of phonetic readers.